Why Cash Flow Is Key for Captive Insurers

 Conclusion

-To reinforce these concepts, captive board members should have their auditor do a presentation on cash flow, including the various issues specific to insurance companies that the auditor has seen.
-This can be an invaluable part of a risk management program and can potentially prevent problems before they occur.
+Captive board members should consider requesting their auditor to present on cash flow, with a focus on issues specific to insurance companies that the auditor has encountered.
+This proactive measure can be a valuable component of a risk management program, helping to identify and address potential problems before they escalate.